-Patrick joined the Board four years ago, bringing around 25 years of experience in the housing, health, care and voluntary sectors.
+Patrick joined the Board in November 2015, bringing around 25 years of experience in the housing, health, care and voluntary sectors.
 Patrick has dedicated his career to working in partnership with many providers and commissioners to co-produce services that have responded to changing needs as well as developing services in a variety of areas including older persons, homelessness, mental health, substance misuse, dementia, refugees and asylum seekers.
 More recently, as part of Shared Ventures, he has helped develop the ‘Keep Well Collaborative’, a network which recognises housing as a key determinant of health with the aim of facilitating collaboration, keeping people safe and well at home and reducing / preventing homelessness.

 Anthony’s background is in property working for national firms, south coast independents as well as having run his own companies.
 He joined the Board in 2021 and is also an active member of Winchester Rotary.
 He has much experience of service in the community and fundraising.

 Vicky joined the Board in 2022, bringing with her over 20 years consulting experience supporting banks, financial services and pension operations.
 As an independent management consultant, she has led large programmes of work and coached several organisations to achieve operational efficiency and effectiveness.
 More recently, she has worked in central government leading, supporting and sourcing the wrap around services for temporary accommodation and shelter for unaccompanied children seeking asylum in the UK.

 Charlie is appointed as an Expert by Experience Adviser to the Board.
 Charlie had a successful life, business and career but due to a series of major breakdowns, became homeless.
 Charlie spent time sleeping rough before staying at The Winchester Beacon and then moving on to a hostel and supported living.
 He has been a service user and works with many of the agencies associated with homelessness.